 BIOBRIDGES's overall aim is to ensure the marketability of sustainable bio-based products by establishing primary partnerships between bio-based industries, brand owners and consumer representatives in cooperation with other stakeholders like local communities, local authorities and industrial actors.
 The ambition is to create at least two new cross-sector interconnections in bio-based economy clusters.

 The Lisbon Workshop on Blue Natural Capital (BNC) took place on 3 and 4 October 2018 at the Lisbon Ocean Aquarium (Oceanário de Lisboa) in Portugal.
 It was hosted by the Oceano Azul Foundation (Fundação Oceano Azul) and prepared and chaired by R. Andreas Kraemer, Founder of Ecologic Institute and Director of the Foundation.
 The Earth Negotiations Bulletin (ENB) published a summary.

 A sustainable bioeconomy could contribute to replacing fossil-based resources and feeding a growing world population.
 Inherent to a transformation towards such an economy are economic, ecological and social opportunities as well as risks.
-This project for Germany’s Federal Environment Agency explores these opportunities and challenges.
-The UN Sustainable Development Goals (SDGs), which are the guiding principles of the 2030 Agenda, serve as a basis for this evaluation.
+This project for the German Environment Agency explored these opportunities and challenges.
+The UN Sustainable Development Goals (SDGs), which are the guiding principles of the 2030 Agenda, served as a basis for this evaluation.